Azure/terraform-azurerm-avm-res-desktopvirtualization-scalingplan/examples/diagnostic/_header.md

 # Diagnositc example

-This deploys the module with Diagnostic settings enabled to send to a storage account.
+This deploys the module with Diagnostic settings enabled to send logs to a storage account.